 Create a messaging app to encourage people to meet up intimate friends, by reducing social pressure and the difficulty of organizing meetups, to enhance users' social connections.

-Thinking of where to meet?
+Thinking of a place to meet?

 Not a problem!

-- Check various events and discounts on Explore page
+- Browse events on the Explore page

 Not sure who’s coming?
-Forgot the place?
+Forget the place?